kailash-manasarovar/statement/docs/timeline/2023/november.md

     - It's a porn genre, don't you know.

 - We have an [extraordinarily weird meeting in January 2024](../2024/january.md#a-strange-meeting-with-gabriel-silva) which I wonder about.
-- He attends the first team meeting with us a team leader from his car along the lakeside area where just recently middle-aged women were punched and attacked by trans activist.
+- He attends the first team meeting with us a team leader from his car along the Portland Oregon lakeside area where just recently middle-aged women trying to protect children from trans ideology were punched and attacked by trans activist.
+- Was he there with his balaclava?
 - I am really busy as team lead so Gabriel not giving me work doesn't impact on my 14 hour days at all.
 However, had I not gone up, he would have effectively made me a candidate for redundancy very quickly.
 - Interestingly, I am invited to the filmed management meeting that takes place regularly.
 Grace Torrellas was doing it prior to me.
 I find my presence a bit unnecessary to be honest.
 No-one cares about documentation.
 Why am I there?
 Is it so everyone who knows what's going on will know who I am?
 Will they be able to compare my real-life likeness to the sedated rape and *switcheroo* porn they've seen?
 - My team (who are not really tech writers, and don't know the job well - one is an exceptional copy writer, the other an academic-writing-style mathematician) starts to mutiny.